Universal Weil module: Features of the pair

 \section{Features of the pair $(\textup{GL}_1(F),\textup{GL}_1(F))$}

-Suppose $F$ be local non-archimedean.
-Let $W$ be symplectic space of dimension $2$ and $W=X+Y$ be a complete polarisation.
-For any $a \in F^\times$, define $m_a$ to be the unique endomorphism in $\textup{Sp}(W)$ such that in the previous basis:
+Suppose $F$ is a local non-archimedean field.
+Let $W$ be a symplectic space over $F$ of dimension $2$ and $W=X+Y$ be a complete polarisation.
+For $a \in F^\times$, define $m_a$ to be the unique endomorphism in $\textup{Sp}(W)$ such that in the previous basis: